(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 Your RV's air conditioner may suddenly not be able to keep up with the heat (Like the story above), or the compressor could fail while you are away.

-In case you missed elementary school, very high temperatures are 100% deadly to animals and people, yo.
+In case you missed elementary school, very high temperatures are 100% deadly to animals and people.

 Any time you leave your pet in the RV, especially in the summer, you should be HYPER-AWARE that your pets could quickly die in the heat of your RV.

-The problem is if you’re away, how do you know what the dang temperature is inside the RV while you're out?
+The problem is if you’re away, how do you know what the temperature is inside the RV?

 You could get a camera and a temperature gauge for inside the RV and monitor it remotely.
 But what if you have just a little ADD (like me, though I have a LOT) and you forget to check?